Florence Lake

-Florence Lake (born Florence Silverlake, November 27, 1904 – April 11, 1980) was an American actress best known as the leading lady in most of the Edgar Kennedy comedy shorts.
+Florence Lake Owens (born Florence Silverlake; November 27, 1904 – April 11, 1980) was an American actress best known as the leading lady in most of the Edgar Kennedy comedy shorts.

 Early life

-Lake was born in Charleston, South Carolina.
-In the early 1900s, her father and uncle toured with a circus in an aerial act known as "The Flying Silverlakes".
+Florence Lake (née Silverlake) was born on November 27, 1904, in Charleston, South Carolina.
+In the early 1900s, her father Arthur Silverlake and uncle Archie Silverlake toured with a circus in an aerial act known as The Flying Silverlakes.
 Her mother, Edith Goodwin, was an actress.
 Her parents later appeared in vaudeville in a skit "Family Affair", traveling throughout the South and Southwest United States.
 Florence and her younger brother Arthur Silverlake, Jr. became part of the act in 1910.
 Their mother brought the children to Hollywood to get into the burgeoning film industry.
-Arthur changed his professional name to Arthur Lake and later achieved great success as "Dagwood Bumstead" in the Blondie movie series.
+Arthur changed his professional name to Arthur Lake and later achieved great success as Dagwood Bumstead in the movie series Blondie.

 Early career

 Before acting in films, Lake was the leading lady for the Raynor Lehr stock theater company.
 Her film debut came in New Year's Eve (1929).